correiav/PFDA_Project/README.md

-# New York Taxi Data - Handling Big Data within Hadoop Ecosystem
+# New York Taxi Data - Handling Big Data in Hadoop Ecosystem

 This repo was created to share the codes and txt scripts used to: